-// replace old file with new one $uploader->onDuplicateReplace();
+// replace old file and media record with new ones $uploader->onDuplicateReplace();

 // cancel upload, throw an exception

 $uploader->onDuplicateError();

 '''

 1.3.5 Validation

 The MediaUpload will perform a number of validation checks on the source file.
 If any of the checks fail, a Plank\MediaUploadException will be thrown with a message indicating why the file was rejected.